yiisoft/di/README.md

 $container = new Container($config);
 ```

-The definitions could be stored in a `.php` file that returns an array:
+You could store the definitions in a `.php` file that returns an array:

 ```php
 return [